aisaacs/amzn-papi/README.md

 `npm install amzn-papi`

-Require the libray in your application
+Require the library in your application

 `var amazon = require('amzn-papi')`